Alvor1991/PP2-Online-Quiz/README.md

 Start Quiz | Clicking on the Start Quiz button will bring the user to the Music Quiz.| PASS Home Icon| Clicking on the home icon button will bring the user back to the Welcome Modal.| PASS

-### Music Quiz
+#### Music Quiz
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Click Answer | Clicking an answer will highlight the correct (green) and incorrect (red) answers for that question.| PASS Post click answer | Once an answer is selected, all other answers will be disbled and a Next button will apear.| PASS Next Button | Clicking on the Next button will bring the user to the next question.| PASS Progress Bar | The progress bar updates as each question is completed.| PASS Score Counter | The score counter updates as each question is completed| PASS Home Icon | Clicking on the home icon button will bring the user back to the Welcome Modal.| PASS Title Change | Once user moves to question 2, the quiz title will change from 'Let the Quiz Begin!' to 'Muisc Quiz'.| PASS
+Click Answer | Clicking an answer will highlight the correct (green) and incorrect (red) answers for that question.| PASS Post click answer | Once an answer is selected, all other answers will be disabled and a Next button will appear.| PASS Next Button | Clicking on the Next button will bring the user to the next question.| PASS Progress Bar | The progress bar updates as each question is completed.| PASS Score Counter | The score counter updates as each question is completed| PASS Home Icon | Clicking on the home icon button will bring the user back to the Welcome Modal.| PASS Title Change | Once user moves to question 2, the quiz title will change from 'Let the Quiz Begin!' to 'Music Quiz'.| PASS

 ### Player Score
 TEST            | OUTCOME                          | PASS / FAIL